Gwlad: Background

+Membership figures

 Policies

 Gwlad, which describes itself as "the first syncretic party in Wales", is committed to achieving full independence for Wales, including the creation of a separate currency called the Hywel.
 It also stated its intention to accept the result of the Brexit referendum in 2016, in which Wales voted 52% to Leave.
 The party wants to move the Senedd to Llandudno Junction.

 Despite being labelled "a Welsh UKIP" by some critics, Gwlad claims to be neither right-wing nor left-wing, but describes itself as being committed to enterprise and free markets.
 Evans said that Wales "really need[s] to move away from the Westminster circus" and that his party was "working hard to promote the cause for independence by attracting the 90 per cent of Welsh electorate who do not vote for Plaid Cymru."